timmahrt/pyJuliusAlign/README.md

 Please see /examples for an example usage.

 There is pretty much only one way to use this library at the moment.
 Please contact me if you are having difficulties using this library.

+## Tests

+I run tests with the following command (this requires pytest and pytest-cov to be installed):

+`pytest --cov=pyjuliusalign tests/`

 ## Troubleshooting